Voting Rights Act of 1965: Conference committee

 The chambers appointed a conference committee to resolve differences between the House and Senate versions of the bill.
 A major contention concerned the poll tax provisions; the Senate version allowed the attorney general to sue states that used poll taxes to discriminate, while the House version outright banned all poll taxes.
 Initially, the committee members were stalemated.
 To help broker a compromise, Attorney General Katzenbach drafted legislative language explicitly asserting that poll taxes were unconstitutional and instructed the Department of Justice to sue the states that maintained poll taxes.
 To assuage concerns of liberal committee members that this provision was not strong enough, Katzenbach enlisted the help of Martin Luther King Jr., who gave his support to the compromise.
 King's endorsement ended the stalemate, and on July 29, the conference committee reported its version out of committee.
 The House approved this conference report version of the bill on August 3 by a 328–74 vote (Democrats 217–54, Republicans 111–20), and the Senate passed it on August 4 by a 79–18 vote (Democrats 49–17, Republicans 30–1).
-On August 6, President Johnson signed the Act into law with King, Rosa Parks, John Lewis, and other civil rights leaders in attendance at the signing ceremony.
+On August 6, President Johnson signed the act into law with King, Rosa Parks, John Lewis, and other civil rights leaders in attendance at the signing ceremony.

 Amendments

-United States President George W. Bush signs amendments to the Act in July 2006.
+United States President George W. Bush signs amendments to the act in July 2006.

-Congress enacted major amendments to the Act in 1970, 1975, 1982, 1992, and 2006.
-Each amendment coincided with an impending expiration of some or all of the Act's special provisions.
-Originally set to expire by 1970, Congress repeatedly reauthorized the special provisions in recognition of continuing voting discrimination.
+Congress enacted major amendments to the act in 1970, 1975, 1982, 1992, and 2006.
+Each amendment coincided with an impending expiration of some or all of the act's special provisions.
+With the Act originally set to expire in 1970, Congress repeatedly reauthorized the special provisions in recognition of continuing voting discrimination.
 Congress extended the coverage formula and special provisions tied to it, such as the Section 5 preclearance requirement, for five years in 1970, seven years in 1975, and 25 years in both 1982 and 2006.
 In 1970 and 1975, Congress also expanded the reach of the coverage formula by supplementing it with new 1968 and 1972 trigger dates.
 Coverage was further enlarged in 1975 when Congress expanded the meaning of "tests or devices" to encompass any jurisdiction that provided English-only election information, such as ballots, if the jurisdiction had a single language minority group that constituted more than five percent of the jurisdiction's voting-age citizens.
 These expansions brought numerous jurisdictions into coverage, including many not in the South.
-To ease the burdens of the reauthorized special provisions, Congress liberalized the bailout procedure in 1982 by allowing jurisdictions to escape coverage by complying with the Act and affirmatively acting to expand minority political participation.
+To ease the burdens of the reauthorized special provisions, Congress liberalized the bailout procedure in 1982 by allowing jurisdictions to escape coverage by complying with the act and affirmatively acting to expand minority political participation.